In “River Out of Eden,” Richard Dawkins wrote this passage on the cruelties of nature:

 There are too many examples of cooperative behavior to mention, but here are a few, with a primate, mammalian bias.
 Arguably, some of these may even meet the stricter definitions of altruism:

-- A group of sperm whales near the Azores ‘adopted’ an adult male malformed bottlenose dolphin.
+- A group of sperm whales near the Azores ‘adopted’ a malformed adult male bottlenose dolphin.
 (Link)

 - Keeping with the adoption theme, a flock of sheep adopted a young red deer in Suffolk in the UK.
 (Link)